Anastasia Potapova: 2023: Second career title, football shirt warning

-In March 2023, the WTA issued a formal warning to Potapova for wearing a T-shirt of Russian soccer team Spartak Moscow before a match at Indian Wells.
+In March, the WTA issued a formal warning to Potapova for wearing a T-shirt of Russian soccer team Spartak Moscow before a match in Indian Wells.
 Her actions were viewed as a public show of support for her country during its invasion of Ukraine.
 Potapova said she had supported Spartak since she was 13 and saw no provocation in wearing the shirt.
 The WTA said what she did was "not acceptable nor an appropriate action".
+At the tournament, she lost in the third round to third seed Jessica Pegula.